 However, as with most cities, Vienna (referred to as Wien in Austria and much of central and Eastern Europe) is multifaceted.
 In the three days we visited, our itinerary was jam-packed with things to do in Vienna.

 From architecture to the arts, we drank in the beauty of the city with our eyes.
 We took many breaks relishing in its cafe culture, and eating various culinary delights.
 Afterward, we left the center and explored beyond the boundaries of our tourist map.

 So what should YOU do in Vienna?
 We put together this list of notable Vienna attractions, museums, and events in hopes of helping you answer that question.
 So let’s get into it!

 If you need a place to stay check out our article on the best hotels in Vienna.

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 Vienna’s historic center is a sight to behold.
 Shaped by the grand aspirations of the Austro-Hungarian Empire, the Baroque columns and domes of Austria’s capital literally shine.
 You’ll often be forced to squint at the extravagant splendor as the sun traces its rays across the grand white stones and towering spires.

 A great place to start your exploration is along the Ringstrasse, known as the Ring Road.
-This 5 kilometer stretch runs around Vienna’s center, taking you past sights such as the State Opera, the Parliament building, the Burgtheater, Vienna University, the Votive Church, the Museum of Fine Arts, and the Natural History Museum.
+This 5-kilometer stretch runs around Vienna’s center.
+It takes you past sights such as the State Opera, the Parliament Building, the Burgtheater, Vienna University, the Votive Church, the Museum of Fine Arts, and the Natural History Museum.